Joyce Rofin Julius

 Joyce Rofin Julius (born 1 September 1949) is a Pakistani politician who was a Member of the Provincial Assembly of the Punjab from 2002 to May 2018.

 Political career

 She was elected as a candidate of the Pakistan Muslim League (Q) (PML-Q) on a reserved seat for minorities in the 2002 Pakistani general election.
 She served as Provincial Minister for Minorities’ Affairs from 2003 to 2007.

 She was re-elected to the Provincial Assembly of the Punjab as a candidate of the PML-Q on a reserved seat for minorities in the 2008 Pakistani general election.

 She was re-elected to the Provincial Assembly of the Punjab as a candidate of the Pakistan Muslim League (N) on a reserved seat for women in the 2013 Pakistani general election.

-In December 2013, she was appointed as Parliamentary Secretary for school education.
+In December 2013, she was appointed Parliamentary Secretary for school education.